belovedpearl/Green_Space-PP1/README.md

 ---

+ * A thank you message on submission of "enquiry form".

+ * A notification that "Submitted emails have been recieved and will get newsletters from the time of subscription"

+ * A testimonial page where the service providers allow people to register their comments about the platform.

+ * A gallery page to promote beauty that gardening bestows on the environment.

  * I will like to include a live chat menu where users can get to sort whatever queries they have.

  * A pop-up message on clicking 'Get Quote' which asks users questions that pertains to the services they require and provides an estimate quote for the required service.

  * On clicking the **Get Started** link, users will be provided a list of relevant service providers for easy contact.

  * A search menu that an provide a short way of navigating through the site.

  ---